Proto-strange quark stars from density-dependent quark mass model: Results and discussions

 From previous works by \cite{Chu:2012rd, DiToro:2006bkw, Shao:2012tu} the isospin asymmetry ($u-d$ quark asymmetry) was determined to be

 where $n_3 = n_d - n_u$ is the isospin density and $n_b= (n_d+n_u)/3$ is the baryon density for two flavor $u-d$ QM.
 We can deduce that for pure neutron (proton) nucleon matter $\delta =1(-1)$ based on their constituent quark structure.
 We observe along the evolution stages of the star that, the $Y_u$ decreases as $Y_d$ increases from the first stage of the star's evolution to maturity at the fourth stage.
 Hence, the stellar matter becomes more asymmetric as the star evolves.
-Also, the $u-d$ quark asymmetry decreases as $n_b$ increases in the star's core.
-In the neutrino-trapped matter $\delta$ has a negative value at the higher density due to the higher abundance of $u$ quark relative to the $d$ quark.
-We can infer that the star is proton rich at this point of its evolution.
+The $u-d$ quark asymmetry decreases as $n_b$ increases towards the star's core.
+In the neutrino-trapped matter $\delta$ has a negative value at the higher density regions due to the higher abundance of $u$ quark relative to the $d$ quark beyond the $n_c$.
+We can infer that the star is proton-rich at this point of its evolution.

 In Fig.~\ref{eo} we show, in units of MeV fm$^{-3}$, the EoS for the SQM at different stages of evolution of the SQS, calculated from the equations presented in Subsecs.~\ref{secdd1} and \ref{secdd2} and the required equilibrium conditions in Sec.~\ref{secprop}.
 We observe that the newly born star with higher neutrino concentration presents a stiffer EoS.
-As the star evolves through deleptonization its EoS starts to soften.
+As the star evolves through deleptonization its EoS starts to soften {as the probability of $s$ quark appearing in the stellar matter increases}.
 The EoSs become stiffer with the increase of the lepton number, mainly at high densities.
 Hence, the EoS softens from the first to the fourth stage as the star evolves.
 This reflects the reduction of the maximum mass of the star as it evolves from the first to the last stage as shown on Tab.~\ref{T1}.
-On the same table, we observe that fixed entropy stars are more massive than cold ones, a similar observation was made in \cite{chu2021quark, Chu:2017huf}.
+On the same table, we observe that fixed entropy stars are more massive than the colder ones, a similar observation was made in \cite{chu2021quark, Chu:2017huf}.
 From Fig.~\ref{pfs} we can deduce that lower lepton number concentration softens the EoS as we move along the panels.
 Additionally, we can deduce that higher isospin asymmetry corresponds to softer EoS.

-In Fig.~\ref{mr} we determine the structure of the stars through their mass-radius (M-R) diagram.
+In Fig.~\ref{mr}, we determine the structure of the stars through their mass-radius (M-R) diagram.
 To find the M-R relation for the stars, we need to solve the Tolman–Oppenheimer–Volkoff (TOV) equations \cite{PhysRev.55.374} assuming static spherically symmetric fluid.
 The equations are expressed as